SleezusJ/Hello-World/README.md

 # Hello-World
 My getting to know Github.

-I am a CS student at BSU and relatively new to programming.
+I am a CS student at BSU and this is where I'm putting my side projects for the time being!